Graduation Requirements

 Unrestricted Electives

-Unrestricted Electives which allow learners to explore any subjects outside the programme’s core discipline.
-Learners are required to fulfil 12 credits for unrestricted electives unless stated otherwise and may enrol in Level 3000/4000 modules to satisfy the unrestricted electives requirements with approval from the Programme Leader.
+Unrestricted Electives: These are intended for learners to explore any subjects outside the programme’s core discipline.
+The total number of credits for unrestricted electives is up to 12 credits.
+Learners may also choose to take Level 3000/4000 modules to satisfy the unrestricted electives requirements with approval from their Programme Leaders (PLs).

 Thesis or Project

-There is also a set of non-credit-bearing requirements comprising micro-modules on topics that lie outside the formal curriculum, which learners are required to complete as part of the graduation requirements.
+Learners are also required to complete a set of non-credit-bearing micro-modules on topics outside the formal curriculum as part of the graduation requirements.
 Learners may be required to pass certain non-credit-bearing requirements before they are allowed to take the related credit-bearing modules.

-Learners who closely follow the recommended academic workload per trimester should be able to complete the postgraduate by coursework requirements within the normal candidature period of 6 trimesters (2 years).
+Learners who follow the recommended academic workload each trimester should be able to complete the programme within the normal candidature period of six trimesters (two years).

 Learners who exceed the normal candidature period of study may be granted an additional 6 trimesters (2 years) to complete the programme.